 If any of your minded children are being cared for in a private fostering arrangement, please inform your local children's services team.

-On Friday January 9th, 2015 the NSPCC launced it's Share Aware campaign aimed at parent and carers of children aged 8-12 years.
+The NSPCC has it's Share Aware campaign aimed at parent and carers of children aged 8-12 years.
 Included is a downloadable guide and access to hard copies of parent booklets.
-There are also 2 short animations which will be aired on Prime Time television and other digital screens.
-It is hoped this new campaign will help parents/carers to have the confidence and tools to talk to their children about online safety.

 Understanding the links between animal abuse, child abuse and domestic violence- information for professionals